hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 3. **Abandoned by Users**

-    This metric counts all conversations which transfer from an Haptik bot to a human agent and the user_message_count = 0 after the human agent is assigned.
+    This metric counts all conversations which transfer from a Haptik bot to a human agent and the user did not send any message after the human agent was assigned.
 That means all chats wherein user gets an agent assigned but the user drops-off before sending a message would be counted as an abandoned chat.

 > Edge case scenario - Consider another scenario when in conversation A, user chats with agent 1 and this agent 1 logs out after replying back to user’s query.
 In the same conversation A, user comes back and sends a message, now say this chat goes to agent 2 and the user doesn’t return.
 Now, if the chat goes to the complete state, we consider this chat as abandoned for agent 2.